Voicing Concerns Over School Contamination

 Emotions were clearly high as parents came before the Scranton School Board, demanding to know how conditions became so poor inside at least four schools.

 “My entire world lives in your buildings for six hours a day, five days a week.
-Frustration does not begin describe, I`m sorry,” parent Michelle Dempsey told the board as she began to choke up.
+Frustration does not begin to describe, I'm sorry,” parent Michelle Dempsey told the board as she began to choke up.

 Those buildings were closed after testing found asbestos and high levels of lead.

-The elementary schools reopened Monday but Northeast will remain closed until further notice.
+The elementary schools reopened Monday, but Northeast Intermediate will remain closed until further notice.

 The superintendent said 300 of the school's 600 desks were removed and cleaned by an environmental company.